 The whole production team poses for a photograph in front of the rather overgrown Quorn & Woodhouse yard (note the corner of the brick shed on the left).
 1973.

-A steaming Saturday on the preserved GCR, Autumn 1973
+A Saturday with steam trains operating on the preserved GCR, Autumn 1973

 Quorn yard and the track to the south look very desolate, but work is well under way to get the station spick and span again.

 Loughborough yard with the original steam crane in the left foreground, then Norwegian 2-6-0 ‘King Haakon VII’, and 0-6-0T ‘Robert Nelson no. 4’ with brake van, with traction engines on the right, 27th October 1973.

 Looking north from Empress Road with work under way on erecting the locomotive shed from the ‘kit-of-parts’ (a former hanger from Langar air field).
 At